Openmesh-Network/openmesh-collectors/CONTRIBUTING.md

 ## Local Development
 ### Setup
 Install all needed dependencies via `pip install -r requirements.txt`.
 This project relies on Kafka for messaging, so if you want to run it locally, Kafka will need to be running.
-Eventually there will be a version of L3 Atom designed to run on a single process for local development (as well as tools to automatically set up Kafka + other tools for simulating a distributed setup), but for now you'll have to set up Kafka yourself.
-There are many ways to do so -- the easiest we've found is to follow [confluent's guide](https://docs.confluent.io/confluent-cli/current/install.html) to quickly get a cluster up and running.
-If you want to use the stream processing component of L3 Atom, you'll also have to set up Schema Registry and the necessary [Avro schemas](static/schemas/) so that the stream processing layer knows how to SerDe data.
-Installing Confluent also installs Schema Registry, so you can set it up there.
+Eventually there will be a version of L3 Atom designed to run on a single process for local development, but for now we'll require a Kafka setup.
+Everything required is included in the `docker-compose.yml` file, so you can run `docker-compose up` to get a local Kafka setup running.
+This will setup one instance of Zookeeper, 3 brokers, and Schema Registry.

-Once you've set up the necessary externalities, you need to tell the app where it can connect to Kafka.
-Make a `.env` file in `keys/`, and fill it in with the following:
+Once Kafka is set up you need to tell the application how it can connect.
+Make a `.env` file in the `keys/` directory, and fill it in with the following:

 If your Kafka requires SASL authentication:
 ```ini